Moodrammer/snake-game-python/README.md

 # Welcome to Snake 🐍 game !
+## ✅ Todo:
+- [ ] Add Sounds to the game.
+- [ ] Add a gameover screen displaying the final score.
+- [ ] Add a two-player mode with two snakes.
+- [ ] Some code refactoring.

 ## 🎨 Game Sprites
 All sprites are drawn by me 😊 using the following website pixel art tool [Pixilart](https://www.pixilart.com/)